United Kingdom

 Suitable for

-Auto.
-Batteries designed for use in passenger cars and light trucks.
-They have medium dimensions and a standard voltage of 12 V, but the capacity can vary significantly; see "Battery capacity" for details
+Car.
+Batteries designed for use in cars and light trucks.
+They are of medium dimensions and have a standard voltage of 12 V, but the capacity can vary significantly; for more details, see "Battery capacity"

 Standard